Turning wind into hydraulic power

 When the wind blows power flows, but what if electricity could still flow when the air is still?

-Storing energy has long been a dream of wind-energy producers hoping to supply a consistent source of green power to the electrical grid — without using expensive batteries.
+Storing energy has long been a dream of wind-energy producers hoping to supply a consistent source of green power to the electrical grid — without using expensive batteries as a buffer.

 A Nisku firm thinks it has the answer, a revolutionary concept that could change the face of energy distribution.

-Lancaster Wind Systems says by turning wind energy into hydraulic power, inert nitrogen gas can be compressed in thousands of kilometres of unused pipelines across North America — creating a sort of giant pressure tank.
+Lancaster Wind Systems says by turning wind energy into hydraulic power, inert nitrogen gas can be compressed in thousands of kilometres of unused pipelines across North America — creating a sort of nitrogen grid pressure tank.

 Wind turbines would add pressure to the network, and small electricity-creating turbines tied into the system would draw off that pressure, producing power in a closed-loop system right where the electricity is needed.